DennyJohansson/dennyjohanssonblog/content/posts/2021-06-13-react-with-clojure.md

 				     (dissoc invalidates)
 				     calc-perc)))))}])
 ```
-4. Then we have the whole page with header and the sliders
+4. Then we have the whole calculator component dislplaying an header and the sliders
 ```
 (defn perc-component []
   (let [{:keys [liquid flour perc sourdough]} @perc-data